 (v) House cleaning skills that include dusting furniture; sweeping, vacuuming and washing floors, kitchen care (including washing dishes, appliances and counters), bathroom care, emptying and cleaning bedside commodes, changing bed linens, washing inside windows within reach from the floor, and removing trash .

 (vi) Body mechanics .

 (ix) Documentation skills.

-(a) The expectations of employees;
+(a) The provider's expectations of homemaker staff .

-(c) An overview of the provider's personnel policies;
+(c) An overview of the provider's personnel policies .

 (f) Emergency procedures.